koayon/awesome-adaptive-computation/README.md

 > Uses a static rather than fixed routing per input token and shows similar
 > results to more principled routing methods in some regimes.
 Suggests that
-> previous routing methods may be somewhat underoptimised.
+> previous routing methods may be somewhat under-optimised.

 **Switch Transformers, Google: Fedus et al (2021)** [pdf](https://arxiv.org/pdf/2101.03961.pdf),